EPFL-RT-Driverless/data_visualization/README.md

 uncomment the lines in the call of `self._anim.save` in the function `plot` of the `Plot` class (`plot.py`).
 The drawback is the format: it only allows to save the video in .gif format.

+> Note: the way matplotlib implements animations prohibits us from saving the video AND displaying it at the same time.
+> We therefore made the choice to ignore the `show` argument when `save_path` is not `None`.

 ## Plotting a simple representation of the car
 You have the possibility to plot a simple representation of the car.
 To do so, you need to pass the argument `show_car=true` while initializing the plot.

 The class `Car` is used to know which data to use :
 - `_trajectory : string` : the trajectory of the car.
-- `_orientation : string` : the orientation angle of the car.
+- `_orientation : string` : the orientation angle of the car, in radians.
 - `_steering : string` : the steering angle of the car.

 These attributes are set while adding a subplot.
-The argument `car_data_type : string` is used to precise which attribute to set.
-The argument `car_data_names : list[string]` is used to precise which curve to use for the data.
-The argument `car_ids : list[int]` is used to precise which car is concerned by the data.
+The argument `car_data_type : string` is used to specify which attribute to set.
+The argument `car_data_names : list[string]` is used to specify which curve to use for the data.
+The argument `car_ids : list[int]` is used to specify which car is concerned by the data.

 To add a new car you simply need to pass the next id in the argument `car_ids` and the list of cars will be updated automatically.

-And a attribute `_show_car` that stays `False` until the `_trajectory` attribute is set.
+An attribute `_show_car` that stays `False` until the `_trajectory` attribute is set.
 This attribute is the only one necessary to plot the car.

 ## Live dynamic plots